AACR-project-GENIE/sandbox/README.md

-# sandbox
+# Sandbox

-this repository is public
+This repository is public

 There are 2 views

 1. wepage view of the the repository is: (".io link") [https://AACR-project-GENIE.github.io/sandbox](https://AACR-project-GENIE.github.io/sandbox)

+  webpage view is only possible for public repositories.

-2. repository view URL is: [https://github.com/AACR-project-GENIE/sandbox](https://github.com/AACR-project-GENIE/sandbox)
+3. repository view URL is: [https://github.com/AACR-project-GENIE/sandbox](https://github.com/AACR-project-GENIE/sandbox)